vitran950/hasbro-ddb-backend-dev-challenge/README.md

 - turn JS into TS for strict types
 - Switch over from RESTful API to GraphQL API
 - turn from commonJS -> ES Modules
+- add more logic to consider different body/param inputs from end-users
 - add middleware for logging/authentication